The secret to less picky eating

 But what if I told you that less picky eating is 100% available to you?
 That it’s doable.
 For every family.
-And that you don’t need to be stuck counting bites. ?
+And that you don’t need to be stuck counting bites and worrying about how many foods your kiddo will or will not eat ?
 Would you be in?

-Because.. that’s exactly what i’m about to tell you.
+Because.. that’s exactly what i’m telling you is possible.

 Less picky eating – the simple way

 ...“I’m not eating that!
 You put veggies in it.“

 Sound (exhaustingly) familiar?

 And so the battle begins.
 “You will eat 4 bites.”
 And then you have to sit there for 25 minutes while you count the bites.

 Or maybe, “You don’t get dessert until you’ve eaten 1/2″… Even though you have read so often that you could write the article, that ‘bribing with dessert only makes kids perfer sweets over healthy food’.